 Mike has also focused his attention on youth development and transitions from school to work, particularly through is work as Trustee of various community trusts including Enterprise Northland and Northland Youth Development Trust.

 John Blakey was the CEO of Competenz until December 2015.
 He has over 20 years’ experience in vocational education and training.
+He is currently a professional director and executive coach.

 John has played a pivotal role in the evolution of industry training in New Zealand over the years.
 Prior to joining Competenz he was the CEO of FITEC, the forestry industry training organisation, for nine years.